PostHog/posthog.com/contents/docs/user-guides/funnels.md

 ### Understand where people are getting stuck during your flow

-The most common use case when it comes to Analyzing a funnel is to understand where people are getting stuck or dropping off in your flow.
+The most common use case for funnels is to understand where people are getting stuck or dropping off in your flow.

 ![image](https://user-images.githubusercontent.com/85295485/134479685-35702219-96e2-497e-a837-04f999fead00.png)